LostInDebugging/Dungeonmania-Refactoring/Individual_Blog_Dev.md

 ## Week 7

-- Monday: Completed task 1a.
+- Completed tasks 1a, 1c, 1e and 1 Refactoring change for 1f

 ## Week 8